-The DQS interval oscillator is started by issuing an MPC command with OP[5:0] = 101011b, which will start an internal ring oscillator that counts the number of time a signal propagates through a copy of the DQS clock tree.
+The DQS interval oscillator is started by issuing an MPC command with OP[6:0] set as described in MPC Operation, which will start an internal ring oscillator that counts the number of time a signal propagates through a copy of the DQS clock tree.

-The DQS oscillator may be stopped by issuing an MPC[STOP DQS OSCILLATOR] command with OP[6:0] set, as described in MPC Operation, or the controller may instruct the SDRAM to count for a specific number of clocks and then stop automatically (See MR23 for more information).
+The DQS oscillator may be stopped by issuing an MPC[STOP DQS OSCILLATOR] command with OP[6:0] set as described in MPC Operation, or the controller may instruct the SDRAM to count for a specific number of clocks and then stop automatically (See MR23 for more information).
 If MR23 is set to automatically stop the DQS oscillator, then the MPC[STOP DQS OSCILLATOR] command should not be used (illegal).
 When the DQS oscillator is stopped by either method, the result of the oscillator counter is automatically stored in MR18 and MR19.

 The controller may adjust the accuracy of the result by running the DQS interval oscillator for shorter (less accurate) or longer (more accurate) duration.
-The accuracy of the result for a given temperature and voltage is determined by the following equation, where run time = total time between START and STOP commands and DQS delay = the value of the DQS clock tree delay (tDQS2DQ MIN/MAX):
+The accuracy of the result for a given temperature and voltage is determined by the following equation, where run time = total time between START and STOP commands and DQS delay = the value of the DQS clock tree delay (t DQS2DQ(MIN)/(MAX)):